Battle of Ilerda: Ilerda Campaign

 Fabius had taken control of several passes through the Pyrenees and after being reinforced by another three legions had moved into the peninsula.
-The Pompeians, commanded by Lucius Afranius and Marcus Petreius, encamped on a hill south of the city of Ilerda (Catalan Lleida, Spanish Lérida) in north-east Spain on the western side of the river Sicoris (modern Segre).
+The Pompeians, commanded by Lucius Afranius and Marcus Petreius, encamped on a hill south of the city of Ilerda (Catalan Lleida) in north-east Hispania on the western side of the river Sicoris (modern Segre).
 In this way Afranius and Petreius had access to the land for foraging to the east of the river through the stone bridge by the city, and water.
 Fabius and his army were east of the Sicoris and decided to construct two new wooden bridges across the river upstream from Ilerda.
 After finishing his bridges Fabius marched his army across and also encamped on the western bank.
 Since the Pompeians had stripped the western bank of supplies Fabius had to send foraging parties across the river to supply his army.

 During these foraging missions the Caesarians fought many skirmishes with the Pompeian cavalry.
 On one of these missions, just after two of his legions had crossed the river, the bridge they were using was swept away.
 The wreckage of the bridge floated by Ilerda, and Afranius decided to lead four of his legions and his cavalry across the stone bridge to attack Fabius's isolated two legions.
 Lucius Plancus, the commander of the two legions, took up a position on a nearby hill, where he was soon attacked.
 He was only saved by the arrival of Fabius's other two legions, which had crossed the other bridge.